Superset

 - ⊃, which is read as "superset of".
 This means it represents "strictly superset of" but NOT "equal to".

 For instance, for the two sets X and Y, if X = {set of triangles} and Y = {set of obtuse triangles}.
-Then, X is the superset of Y because obtuse triangles are classified under the main category triangles.
+Then, X is the superset of Y because obtuse triangles are classified under the types of triangles.
 Thus, it can be denoted as either X⊇Y or X⊃Y. But there is a minor difference between these two symbols and its usage depends on the type of superset.
 There are two types of supersets:

 - Proper superset is represented by '⊃' (where X⊃Y but X is strictly NOT equal to Y)